-Pedro (Pete) Aceves, Ph.D., is a Visiting Assistant Professor at the Johns Hopkins Carey Business School and is a Fellow of the Knowledge Lab at the University of Chicago.
+Pedro (Pete) Aceves, Ph.D., is an Assistant Professor at the Johns Hopkins Carey Business School and is a Fellow of the Knowledge Lab at the University of Chicago.
 He received his Ph.D. in Sociology at the University of Chicago, where he was an Associate Editor at the American Journal of Sociology.

 His research bridges multiple disciplinary domains, including organization theory, economic sociology, linguistics, cognitive science, and information theory.
 By linking these domains of scientific work with computational and natural language processing tools, he aims to bring a dynamic and interactional lens to the study of organizational and economic life.
 He is studying these themes in contexts ranging from small groups such as mountaineering expeditions and innovation teams to large-scale social systems such as online platforms, markets, and scientific disciplines.